Behind the scenes with Sumaya

 I love performing the Isis Wings.
 While the movements are similar to double veils I think they make the best opening, or closing, dances for a set.
 They are a real crowd pleaser.
 My sword dance is the most requested dance I have.
 Everyone loves the blend of this feminine dance with the deadly saber.

-Besides belly dance, Sumaya has a great love for the martial arts and yoga.
-She holds is a Ni-Dan in Chito-Ryu Yoshu Kai (2nd degree blackbelt).
-Years of studying karate and the samurai sword embedded a passion for the blade in Sumaya’s heart.
-One of her most requested dances is a balanced sword dance that was inspired by those warriors from Feudal Japan.
+Besides belly dance, I have always held a great love for the martial arts and yoga.
+I earned my Ni-Dan in Chito-Ryu Yoshu Kai (2nd degree black-belt).
+Those years of studying karate and the samurai sword embedded a passion for the blade in my heart, and greatly influences my sword technique.